maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Kopja  Tikketta</translation>

 YES
-There is an unnecessary extra space between "Kopja" and "Tikketta".
-The translation should not have a double space.
-Also, "Kopja" is not the verb form; the correct imperative form is "Kopja" (copy, as a verb) is actually "Ikkopja".
+There is a whitespace formatting issue: there is an unnecessary double space between "Kopja" and "Tikketta".

 Correct translation:
-Ikkopja t-Tikketta
+Kopja Tikketta
 ```

 ```